redux-utilities/redux-actions/README.md

   meta: { username: 'yangmillstheory', message: 'Hello World' }
 });
 ```
-When using this form, you can pass an object with key `namespace` as the last positional argument, instead of the default `/`.
+When using this form, you can pass an object with key `namespace` as the last positional argument (the default is `/`).

 ### `handleAction(type, reducer | reducerMap = Identity, defaultState)`